 How can I get further help?

-Make sure you’ve read through the flowchart above First of all.
-If you still have questions, then contact email@example.com or call 01678541014.
+Make sure you’ve read through the flowchart (page 10 of the syllabus) first of all.
+If you still have questions, then contact firstname.lastname@example.org

 Every competitor has a responsibility to obtain the required permission in order to perform any own-choice songs at the Urdd Eisteddfod.
 These include action song compilations, songs from the musicals or instrumental copies.